 Tom Ward, President of 4-WARD Consulting, LLC and former vice- president of Global Business Services for Air Products states, “While many of the above indicators point to ‘when’ to move to SS, both Work Process Standardization and converging to a Single Instance ERP Implementation are not only enabling but essential to a successful transition to a SS Model.”

-The centralisation decision is also clearly driven by ROI or payback.
+The centralization decision is also clearly driven by ROI or payback.
 In Deloitte’s 2019 biennial Shared Services survey, the results stated 80% of respondents recovered their investment within the first three years of SS implementation and 50% achieved break-even within first two years.

-As with any major transformation, it should be sponsored and led by the executive(s) who will receive the majority of the programme’s benefits when the new structure is in place and operational.
-If the company is considering centralisation of multiple functions in an SS framework, the CEO/COO should sponsor this.
+As with any major transformation, it should be sponsored and led by the executive(s) who will receive the majority of the programmer’s benefits when the new structure is in place and operational.
+If the company is considering centralization of multiple functions in an SS framework, the CEO/COO should sponsor this.
 If it is only one function (say, finance) the CFO along with the company’s largest business unit should be co-sponsors.
 Below are a few best practices that should be employed:

 • Take the time to benchmark (learn from others) before agreeing on